bradbell/xrst/test_rst/template_cmd.rst

 match
 *****
-Each occurrence of a match in the template file gets replaced.
+Each *match* in the template file gets replaced.
-Leading and trailing white space around *match* is ignored.
+Leading and trailing white space around each *match* is ignored.

 .. index:: replace